-- (i) The section provides that interest is payable if - - Tax paid becomes refundable under section 54(5) to the applicant; and - It is not refunded within 60 days from the date of receipt of application for refund of tax under Section 54(1) - (ii) Interest is liable to be paid from the due date for payment of refund till the date of sanction or grant of refund. - (iii) For the above delay, the Government has specified 6% as the rate of interest vide Notification No.13 /2017 Central Tax dated 28.06.2017.
+- (i) The section provides that interest is payable if - Tax paid becomes refundable under section 54(5) to the applicant; and - It is not refunded within 60 days from the date of receipt of application for refund of tax under Section 54(1) - (ii) Interest is liable to be paid from the date immediately after the expiry of sixty days from the date of receipt of an application till the date of sanction or grant of refund. - (iii) For the above delay, the Government has specified 6% as the rate of interest vide Notification No.13 /2017 Central Tax dated 28.06.2017.